speedchecker/cordova_plugin/README.md

     }
 }
 ```
-For iOS use this method
+For iOS use next method:
 ```
 SpeedCheckerPlugin.setIosLicenseKey(
             "your_Ioslicense_key",